Denver Traumatic Brain Injury Attorney

 If you have become injured as the result of an accident, you are going to need two good people in your corner – an experienced physician and a top-notch Denver traumatic brain injury attorney.
 Your doctor is the person who will be able to set you up with a recovery regimen and physical therapy in order to make sure that you have the best chance at a full recovery.
-Experienced personal injury lawyers, like the legal team at Rosenthal Law Offices, can help you get the cash that you need in order to heal from the injury.
+Experienced Denver accident lawyers, like the legal team at Rosenthal Law Offices, can help you get the cash that you need in order to heal from the injury.

 Common Accidents that can Lead to Head and Brain Injuries

 Although a wide variety of events may lead to a TBI, there are certain common incidents which initiate the majority of traumatic brain injuries.
 The leading cause of TBIs is falling, which more often affects young children and the elderly.
 Some other common examples of these include: